South Lake County fire crews receive ‘game-changing’ tools to battle blazes

 Two new-generation portable dip tanks, also known as HeloPods, were delivered Aug.
 18 to South Lake County Fire Protection District.

-HeloPods, manufactured in Simi Valley, are a groundbreaking instrument for fighting fires.
+HeloPods, manufactured in Simi Valley, are a rapid-response tool fighting fires.
 The “game-changing” tool helps quickly set up a site for crews to pull water during an incident.

 “With the quick set-up, firefighters will only need to connect the hoses to the hydrant, then helicopters are ready to start pulling water from it, while still hovering, greatly reducing turnaround times,” Cal Fire wrote in a news release Wednesday.